PolicyEngine/policyengine-uk-old/client/public/faq.md

 ### What is PolicyEngine?

 PolicyEngine is a tool to democratise tax and benefit analysis.
-With PolicyEngine, anyone can design a reform to the UK tax and benefit system, and explore the impact of that reform both on the UK overall and on one's individual household.
+With PolicyEngine, anyone can design a reform to the UK tax and benefit system, and explore the impact of that reform both on society and one's own household.

 ### How do I use PolicyEngine?

-See our [demo video](https://www.youtube.com/watch?v=nv_gVtokikU&t=1s) for a tour of the interface.
+See our [demo video](https://youtu.be/P7ELqxEHRhE) for a tour of the interface.

 ### Who created PolicyEngine?

-PolicyEngine is a product from the [UBI Center](http://ubicenter.org), a research organization studying universal basic income policies.
-We also developed [OpenFisca-UK](https://github.com/PSLmodels/openfisca-uk), the microsimulation model underlying PolicyEngine.
-[Nikhil Woodruff](https://www.ubicenter.org/author/nikhil/) is the technical lead and [Max Ghenis](https://www.ubicenter.org/author/max/) is the product manager.
+Nikhil Woodruff and Max Ghenis built the PolicyEngine product while working at the UBI Center, a research organisation that studies universal basic income policies.
+They then created PolicyEngine as an independent nonprofit (fiscally sponsored by the [PSL Foundation](https://opencollective.com/psl)) to serve the broader policy community and ultimately the public, striving to make everyone a policymaker.

 ### When will PolicyEngine be available in my country?